-- (1) If service on an accused upon whom a summons to the main hearing has not yet been served cannot be effected in Germany in the prescribed manner and if compliance with the provisions for service abroad appears impracticable or will presumably be unsuccessful, service by publication shall be admissible.
-Service shall be considered effected where two weeks have elapsed since the notice was displayed. - (2) If the summons to the main hearing has previously been served on the defendant, then service on him by publication shall be admissible if it cannot be effected in Germany in the prescribed manner. - (3) In proceedings concerning an appeal on points of fact and law or an appeal on points of law filed by the defendant, service by publication shall already be admissible if it is not possible to effect service at an address at which service was last effected or which the defendant last provided.
+- (1) If service on an accused upon whom a summons to the main hearing has not yet been served cannot be effected in Germany in the prescribed manner and if compliance with the provisions for service abroad appears impracticable or will presumably be unsuccessful, then service by publication is admissible.
+Service is considered effected once two weeks have elapsed since the notice was displayed.

+(2) If the summons to the main hearing has already been served on the defendant, - (2) If the summons to the main hearing has already been served on the defendant, then service on the defendant by publication is admissible if it cannot be effected in Germany in the prescribed manner. - (3) In proceedings concerning an appeal on points of fact and law or an appeal on points of law filed by the defendant, service by publication is already admissible if it is not possible to effect service at an address at which service was last effected or which the defendant last provided.

-Service on public prosecution office
+Section 41 Service on public prosecution office

-Service on the public prosecution office shall be made by electronic transmission (section 32b (3)) or by producing the original copy of the paper to be served.
-If a time limit begins to run upon service and service is made by producing the original copy, the public prosecution office shall make a note on the original of the day of production.
-In the case of electronic transmission, the date and time of receipt (section 32a (5) sentence 1) must be included in the records.
+Service on the public prosecution office is made by electronic transmission (section 32b (3)) or by producing the original copy of the paper to be served.
+If a time limit begins to run upon service and service is made by producing the original copy, the public prosecution office is required to make a note on the original of the day of production.
+In the case of electronic transmission, the date and time of receipt (section 32a (5) sentence 1) must be placed on record.

-Chapter 5 Time limits and restoration of status quo ante
+Division 5 Time limits and restoration of status quo ante